shimdevkun/ECommerce/README.md

 - See current cart products
 - See cart count and total price

+## Incoming features

+1. User can delete products from cart.

-## Please note
+## Known Issues

-This project is ongoing and far from being finished.

-Here's a list of high priority incoming features/bugfixes:

-- Quickview and add options stand out on hover
+1. Quickview and add options stand out on hover.
-- Product quickview will hide when user clicks on cart icon
+2. Product quickview will hide when user clicks on cart icon.
-- User can delete a product from the cart